butterfieldm/cso_de_pipeline_exercise/README.md

 This project is built with several assumptions to simplify design and deployment.
 Understanding these will help determine whether the pipeline suits a project's needs or whether further modifications are required.

+### Project Handling

+- **Running the project**
+  This project was ran by a single engineer, testing was limited to that one person.
+In a real environment thorough peer reviews and testing would be required
+- **Pull Requests**
+  Pull requests are automatically merged to main, in a proper environment, main should be protected and a secondary feature branch should be used to push changes to for running the pipeline

 ### File Format and Naming

 - **CSV files only**